-An 80/20 Analog Approach
+An 80/20 analog approach

 Me and time got a tough-love relationship.
 When I was younger, I had all the time in the world.
 My biggest obstacle was having an idea to follow from conception to fruition.
 Now, time just disappears.
 I’ve learned to maximize the time I got.